Here is all you need to know about the Long Bien bridge, including the history, the best time to visit, things to do

 Take a walk along the bridge and see the rusty steel frames, the deflected span, and the pillars.

 You can see the traces of bombing and the love locks here as well.

 From Long Bien Bridge, you can see the Chuong Duong Bridge, the Red River, and the whole view of the capital from afar.

 From Long Bien Bridge, ask the locals for instructions to the Red River rock area.
 It has a large, airy and beautiful scenery.

 1 Day Hanoi itinerary with Long Bien bridge

 If you have a lot of time and want to relax fully, enjoy everything, you can spend a whole day visiting Long Bien Bridge and take pictures at Red River Rock Beach.

 Final thoughts about Long Bien bridge

-Over 100 years, Long Bien Bridge has witnessed many ups and downs of the war as well as the development of Hanoi.
+Over 100 years, Long Bien Bridge has witnessed many ups and downs of the war and the development of Hanoi.

 It’s one of the symbols bearing the history – culture – society of the capital.
 So if visiting Hanoi, don’t forget to visit and explore the beauty imprinted with the time of this bridge.